The 5 Best RV Toilets – Quality, Comfort, Performance

 1. Dometic 320 Series – Best Overall

-The one thing I love more in this toilet is the elongated bowl.
-An elongated bowl is oval-shaped and therefore longer than a round one.
-It offers more surface area to sit on making it really comfortable, especially for gentlemen.
+The one thing I love most about this toilet is the elongated bowl.
+An elongated bowl is oval-shaped and longer than a round one.
+It offers more surface area to sit on, making it comfortable, especially for gentlemen.

-There are 2 models of this toilet.
-One comes with a standard seat height of 18.5 inches while the one has a low profile seat height of 14 inches.
-I prefer the 18.5-inch model as it is very easy to sit and stand from especially if you have weak knees.
+There are two models of this toilet.
+One comes with a standard seat height of 18.5 inches, while the other has a low profile seat height of 14 inches.
+I prefer the 18.5-inch model as it is very easy to sit and stand from, especially if you have weak knees.

-Unlike some flimsy seats that you see in some RVs, Dometic 320 comes with an enameled wood toilet seat which is pretty solid, comfortable and of high quality.
-If you want to cleanse yourself the modern way you can remove it altogether and install a bidet seat or even a bidet attachment if on a budget.
+Unlike some flimsy seats that you see in some RVs, the Dometic 320 comes with an enameled wood toilet seat, which is pretty solid, comfortable, and of high quality.
+If you want to cleanse yourself the modern way, you can remove it altogether and install a bidet seat or even a bidet attachment if on a budget.

-The manufacturer went the extra mile to make sure that the bowl is deep enough and has a full rim.
-You will therefore not experience water spillage and what is even more interesting is the fact that water enters the bowl from a 360 degrees angle.
-This is very effecting in bowl rinsing.
+The manufacturer went the extra mile to make sure that the bowl was deep enough and had a full rim.
+You will, therefore, not experience water spillage, and what is even more interesting is the fact that water enters the bowl from a 360-degree angle.
+This is very effective in bowl rinsing.

-The Dometic 320 features an ergonomic side pedal which I think is really cool.
-To add water in the bowl gently press on the pedal.
+The Dometic 320 features an ergonomic side pedal, which I think is really cool.
+To add water to the bowl, gently press on the pedal.
 Press the pedal fully to flush the toilet.

 The dimensions of the Dometic 320 RV toilets are: